 The Freeport United Methodist Church is the oldest religious building in the Village of Freeport having been erected in 1895.
 Our first church building was erected in 1833 on what is now Church Street.
-We have an adjacent building complete with a large gathering hall, a semi-large hall with a stage, the chapel for the Hispanic Methodist Church of Freeport, and several offices available for suitable non-profits that benefit our community.
+We have an adjacent building complete with a large gathering hall, a semi-large hall with a stage, a chapel, and several offices available for suitable non-profits that benefit our community.

 Our last building used to be our Parsonage but was repurposed as a home for Veterans.